chenxinye/pychop/README.md

 Rounding the values with specified precision format:

-``Pychop`` supports efficient low-precision floating-point quantization with multiple rounding modes and can use GPU-backed PyTorch or JAX arrays/tensors for emulation:
+``pychop`` supports efficient low-precision floating-point quantization with multiple rounding modes and can use GPU-backed PyTorch or JAX arrays/tensors for emulation:

 ```Python
 import pychop